 Discover Hamilton's wool-growing heritage.
 While many Victorian towns in the Grampians were founded on gold mining, Hamilton's wool industry is responsible for the grand architecture still visible today.
 Take in the sights over a picnic lunch at the botanical gardens designed by William Guilfoyle.
 Walk on into town for a tour of the local shops, cafes and renowned art galleries.

-Volcanoes and watersports
+Volcanoes and great lakes

 Hamilton is within close distance to the Great Ocean Road, Coonawarra and the Grampians National Park.
 Explore the rolling green hills, dormant volcanoes and misty waterfalls.
 Drive past the Hamilton Regional Livestock Exchange to see the farming region in action, before continuing on to the Henty wine region for a taste of the region's best.